-Want to explore the King County Regional Trails System even further?
-Check out King County Parks TrailFinder.
+Want to explore the Leafline Trails Network in King County even further?
+Check out King County Parks' TrailFinder.
 This mobile-friendly, interactive map allows you to zoom in and explore both Regional and Backcountry Trails throughout King County, featuring a detailed street map and even public transit routes and major stops.
-Use TrailFinder to discover a new trail to explore near you. gismaps.kingcounty.gov/TrailFinder
+Use TrailFinder to discover a new trail to explore near you.

+gismaps.kingcounty.gov/TrailFinder